 Purpose.
-By creating a safe, continuous network of sidewalks within and between developments, pedestrians will feel more inclined to walk (rather than drive).
+By creating a safe, continuous network of sidewalks and walkways within and between developments, pedestrians will may feel more inclined to walk (rather than drive).
 A pedestrian network that offers clear circulation corridors from the parking areas to building entries creates a friendlier, more inviting image.
 A detailed pedestrian circulation plan must demonstrate that the layout of sidewalks contributes to the overall pedestrian connectivity of the village center.

-- (1) Sidewalks must be located to provide the shortest direct connection from the public street sidewalk(s) to all customer entrances. - (2) Sidewalks must be located to provide the shortest direct connection between all on-site customer entrances. - (3) Sidewalks must be located along every public street frontage and both sides of on-site private streets.
+- (1) Sidewalks Walkways must be located to provide the shortest direct connection from the public street sidewalk(s) to all customer entrances. - (2) Sidewalks must be located to provide the shortest direct connection between all on-site customer entrances. - (3) Sidewalks must be located along every public street frontage and both sides of on-site private streets.
 These sidewalks must be separated from the street by a tree-lined landscape strip, except where specified elsewhere in the development code or where an alternative street design is approved by the City Engineer.
-Approved vegetated post-construction stormwater quality facilities are allowed in the landscape strip.
-[Ord.
-5842, 1/1/15; Ord.
-5894, 10/14/17] - (4) Extra-wide sidewalks are encouraged to provide space for tables and chairs and other pedestrian amenities, creating a concentration of activity to serve as the neighborhood center. - (5) Sites larger than eight acres shall create an open space or plaza with amenities such as benches, monuments, kiosks or public art.
-Amenities shall be in prominent locations, interconnected with the uses and walkways on the site, and be landscaped.
+Approved vegetated post-construction stormwater quality facilities are allowed in the landscape strip. - (4) Extra-wide sidewalks are encouraged to provide space for tables and chairs and other pedestrian amenities, creating a concentration of activity to serve as the neighborhood center. - (5) Sites larger than eight acres shall create an open space or plaza with amenities such as benches, monuments, kiosks or public art.
+Amenities shall be in prominent locations, interconnected with the uses and walkways on the site and be landscaped.
 Approved vegetated post-construction stormwater quality facilities are allowed in these areas.
-[Ord.
-5556, 2/21/03; Ord.
-5842, 1/1/15]